Determining skew left braces of size np: Skew braces of size

 For every $E$ compute the stabilisers $\Sigma_{\sigma}$ for the action

 namely, $\Sigma_{\sigma}=\{g\in\Aut(E): \ \sigma g=\sigma\}$.

 \end{description}

-Next, we consider as an input a pair $(E,F)$, namely a brace $B_n$.
-The steps to count all the braces of size $np$ having additive group isomorphic to $\Z_p\rtimes E$ and multiplicative group isomorphic to $\Z_p\rtimes F$ are the following:
+Next, we consider as an input a pair $(E,F)$, with $(E,\cdot)$ a group of order $n$ and $F$ a regular subgroup of $\Hol(E)$.
+That is, the input is a skew brace $B_n$ of size $n$.
+The steps to count all the skew braces of size $np$ having additive group isomorphic to $\Z_p\rtimes E$ and multiplicative group isomorphic to $\Z_p\rtimes F$ are the following:

 \begin{description}